Organize

 People tend to be less productive when they’re storing all of their tasks in their brains.
 The first step to getting organized is to remove those plans from the head and put them down on paper or in some other tracking tool.
 A digital to-do list manager, for example, enables you to see all of your tasks, deadlines and due dates in one place so you can get things done more efficiently.
 Carry around a notepad or use the digital notes app on a phone to jot down thoughts and needs as they come up. - Corral your ‘smalls’

 Smalls are keys, phones, chargers, wallets, headphones, and other accessories.
 When these items are grouped together, they’re easier to find so you can stay on track.
 Invest in an attractive organizer and install it by the front door or another high-traffic area.
-You’ll cut down on trying to find those smaller items when running errands. - Conquer clutter regularly
+You’ll cut down on trying to find those smaller items when running errands.
+Check out our craft shows and home shows for ideas on home decor & renovation ideas! - Conquer clutter regularly

 It’s easy to be put off by cleaning and organizing when clutter has gotten out of control.
 Instead, by cleaning up items on a daily or weekly basis, it’s much easier to keep ahead of clutter.
 Treat it like a daily job, including sorting mail and tossing unnecessary items; emptying waste pails; dusting the desk; deleting emails; and putting items back where they belong. - Categorize emails